larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 Under {{?RFC8711}}, the IETF LLC is responsible for raising money on behalf of the IETF, specifically to avoid confusion about who is responsible for representing the IETF to sponsors.

 The IETF community therefore expects the Trust to direct its fundraising solely at the IETF LLC, and conversely expects the IETF LLC to fund the operations of the Trust.
 Should the IETF Trust need to demonstrate a diversity of funding, the IETF LLC is expected to orchestrate that.

+## Accountability

+The Trust consists of five Trustees.
+Three are appointed by the IETF NomCom, one by the IESG, and one by the Internet Society (ISOC) Board of Trustees {{?RFC8714}}.
+Trustees appointed by the NomCom may be recalled per {{?RFC8713}}.
+Trustees appointed by the IESG or by the ISOC Board of Trustees may be recalled by the appointing body.

+Individual decisions or actions by the Trust may also be appealed by community members {{APP}} following the process in {{?RFC2026}}, with the IAB and the ISOC Board of Trustees as the appeal chain.
+The Trust documents appeals and reponses {{APP}}.

+Together, these mechanisms provide sufficient community accountability.

 # Security Considerations